BEST Annual Reports

 The University of Baltimore has established policies and procedures to address student conduct, expectations of employees, discrimination, and sexual misconduct.
 However, concerns may arise that do not violate university policies, but do not align with University values related to diversity and inclusion.
 As such, the University has developed a Bias Experience Support Team to address such concerns.

 The Bias Experience Support Team does not engage in discipline, does not implement charges or sanctions, and does not prevent free speech.
 The purpose of the Bias Experience Support Team is to provide necessary support for those who report a bias experience, and to build awareness within the University community.

-If you believe, you have been the victim of a hate crime you should immediately report the incident to the UBPD at 410.837.4444 or call 911.
+If you believe you have been the victim of a hate crime, you should immediately report the incident to the University of Maryland, Baltimore Police Department or local emergency personnel by calling 911.

 The Bias Experience Support Team will support the University community by: